TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.minidom.rst

 DOM applications typically start by parsing some XML into a DOM.
 With :mod:`xml.dom.minidom`, this is done through the parse functions::

-   from xml.dom.minidom import parse, parseString
+   kutoka xml.dom.minidom agiza parse, parseString

    dom1 = parse('c:\\temp\\mydata.xml')  # parse an XML file by name